Creating an Eval

 The Eval Builder is the primary way to create evals on Portex.
 It lets you write tasks, answers, and grading criteria directly in the platform without preparing files externally.

-If you prefer working with JSON files in an editor or IDE, see Importing an Eval.
+If you prefer working with JSON files in an editor or IDE, see Importing an Eval (Q&A evals only).

 Open the Eval Builder